Zaki-goumri/Zaki-goumri/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently learning on cloud computing.
+- 🔭 I’m currently learning about AI and machine learning.

-- 🌱 I’m currently working on creer bridge project [Take a Look](https://github.com/Zaki-goumri/projet-2cp-front.git)

 - ❓ Ask me about anything related to backend engineering  and related technologies

-- ⚡ Fun fact: I keep night shift swithed on at all times
+- ⚡ Fun fact: I keep the night shift switched on at all times

 </td><td valign="top" width="50%">